Dance Theatre Fairbanks

 Ballet is considered the basis for all styles of dance technique.
 Regardless of what style of dance a dancer chooses to pursue he or she will undoubtedly be exposed to ballet terminology.
 Level 1 Ballet class is where true ballet technique is introduced.
 Young dancers learn basic ballet vocabulary and how to properly execute steps.
 Emphasis is placed on creating strong, well-placed dancers so the risk of injury is minimal.
 Dancers also begin to learn the art of expression and are taught to bring themselves out through their movements.
 Students will learn basic ballet class structure, body positions, ballet terminology, musicality and choreography in a fun yet structured environment.
 They will also learn dance etiquette where respect for the art of ballet, themselves, classmates and instructors is emphasized.
 Level 2, 3, 4 and 5 Ballet classes typically begin with a slow warm up at the ballet barre and progress through a series of jumps and turns in the center.

 Tap teaches rhythm, coordination, and an introduction to basic tap fundamentals, terminology and basic tap choreography.
 Students will put the fundamentals to work by learning new steps, rhythms, patterns, and combinations.
-Levels II, III and IV are designed to refine tap skills, while moving beyond the fundamentals of tap.
+Levels II and III are designed to refine tap skills, while moving beyond the fundamentals of tap.
 Students will learn new steps, rhythms, patterns, and combinations.
 These technique classes will focus on faster and more intricate footwork.
 The dancer at these levels will develop speed, clarity, dynamics, and the ability to execute complex rhythmic combinations.

 Contemporary is a style of expressive dance that combines elements of several dance genre including modern, jazz, lyrical